The voice of urban opportunity

 Victor B. MacFarlane

-Managing Partner, MacFarlane Partners LLPShow Bio
+Managing Principal, Chairman and CEO, MacFarlane Partners LLPShow Bio

 Victor B. MacFarlane is the managing principal, chairman and chief executive officer of MacFarlane Partners, LLP, which he founded in 1987 to provide real estate investment management services to institutional investors.
 The firm pioneered the urban investment concept and is a leading real estate investment management firm in the U.S.